 - TPFREP x.x

 Automation and digitalisation taking place within the shipping industry play a crucial role in container terminals’ future operations.
 The challenges that lie ahead are significant but careful planning and implementation processes can surmount them and will allow terminals to unlock their full potential.
 Malta Freeport Terminals is undertaking a remarkable investment in this direction for the connectivity to all present and future movable assets such as quayside cranes, rubber-tyred gantry cranes, and yard equipment creating a low-latency roaming wireless backbone.

 The Freeport used the Fluidmesh system not only on the Quayside Cranes but also on the Rubber-Tyed Gantry Cranes’ fleet as it complements the IoT and Big Data Projects currently being undertaken.
 The Freeport is now also in a position to propagate full wireless coverage in areas that were previously challenging.

 Malta Freeport is pro-actively looking at big data projects and IoT platforms and is enhancing its operations to make the most of the space available in the most efficient and safe manner.
-In this respect, the big data project together with the Terminal Operating System (TOS) and the other applications that the Freeport has developed will play a fundamental role for Malta Freeport to consolidate its positon within the Mediterranean containerisation market.
+In this respect, the Big Data project together with the Terminal Operating System (TOS) and the other applications that the Freeport has developed will play a fundamental role for Malta Freeport to consolidate its position within the Mediterranean containerisation market.